surifirstpin/biplus_documentation/docs/DataRun.md

 **Let see in detail how Acubi helps you in retrieving data as per your business needs ;**

-Click on Analysis section to extract the data and select the desired **project** and **model**    ( refer image 1) depending on which you can explore and retrieve the data.
-Analysis section contains list of dimension and measures which acts as fundamental building blocks for a query.
+**1.** Click on Analysis section and select the desired **project** and **model**    ( refer image 1) depending on which you can explore and retrieve the data.

+It contains list of dimension and measures which acts as fundamental building blocks for a query.

 ## Adding Dimension and Measure